July Issue: Implicit Bias in Nursing, Grief Support for Hospital Staff, Understanding Malpractice, More

 Cultivating Quality: The Benefits of Implementing an Early Mobility Protocol in Postoperative Neurosurgical Spine Patients

-The authors present their quality improvement initiative to establish an NP-led early mobility protocol aimed at reducing uncomplicated postsurgical spine patients’ length of hospital stay and eliminating […]
+The authors present their quality improvement initiative to establish an NP-led early mobility protocol aimed at reducing uncomplicated postsurgical spine patients’ length of hospital stay and eliminating the […]

 2018-05-25T08:48:44-04:00May 25th, 2018|Nursing|0 Comments